 We’ll also give you a list of the top 20 wedding bands with brass section that are currently working in Ireland

 So, as you’ve probably guessed(our name practically gives it away) we’re a wedding band with a brass section.

-We don’t hide our brass section in the corner like other bands, we’re known for bringing our brass section front and centre to your wedding, to give your wedding party a full and energetic sound that’s truly unforgettable!
+We don’t hide our brass section in the corner like other bands, we’re known for bringing our brass section front and centre to your wedding, to give your wedding party a full and energetic sound and the WOW factor it deserves!

 1.They Sound Awesome

 Think of it, how many songs do you know that have some sort of brass riff, or catchy brass line or solo ?
 From modern to classic pop there’s a lot more than you think, go to a Bruno Mars gig, I bet you’ll see a smoking hot brass section in the corner doing their thing.
 Even if his music is highly produced and synthesised, he still utilises a brass section to bring another level of colour and texture to his performance.

 In our opinion there’s nothing worse than a synthesizer playing a popular prominent brass line or solo.
 Imagine playing pencil full of lead by Paolo Nutini or Tequila on a synthesizer, it just doesn’t have the same impact, sound, or energy.
 Brass solos should be left to brass players,period!
 Or if you want to start a conga line, can you bring the keyboard out onto the dancefloor for a shuffle?
 Not really!!
 But you certainly can with a member of the brass section!